Ismaël Kamagate: NBA rights

 On 22 April 2022, Kamagate declared for the 2022 NBA draft, where analysts considered him a possible first-round pick.

 On 23 June 2022, Kamagate was selected by the Detroit Pistons with the 46th pick.
 He was then traded to the Portland Trail Blazers and then to the Denver Nuggets.
 On 8 February 2024, his rights were acquired by the Los Angeles Clippers.
+On 20 August 2026, his rights were acquired by the Cleveland Cavaliers in a five-team trade.

 National team career

 Kamagate represented France at the 2019 FIBA U18 European Championship in Greece, where he averaged 4.6 points and 3.9 rebounds per game.
 At the 2021 FIBA U20 European Challengers, he averaged 10.2 points, 3.8 rebounds, and 2.4 blocks per game.